godotengine/godot-docs/tutorials/io/saving_games.rst

 Identify persistent objects
 ---------------------------

-First we should identify what objects we want to keep between game sessions and what information we want to keep from those objects.
-For this tutorial, we will use groups to mark and handle objects to be saved but other methods are certainly possible.
+Firstly, we should identify what objects we want to keep between game sessions and what information we want to keep from those objects.
+For this tutorial, we will use groups to mark and handle objects to be saved, but other methods are certainly possible.

 We will start by adding objects we wish to save to the "Persist" group.
-As in the :ref:`doc_scripting_continued` tutorial, we can do this through the GUI or through script.
+As in the :ref:`doc_scripting_continued` tutorial, we can do this through either the GUI or script.
 Let's add the relevant nodes using the GUI:

 .. image:: img/groups.png

-Once this is done when we need to save the game we can get all objects to save them and then tell them all to save with this script:
+Once this is done, when we need to save the game, we can get all objects to save them and then tell them all to save with this script:

 .. tabs::